26 Feb 2026

 Removing Program Complexity

-Points Club and Green Tier will be retired later this year, with the benefits valued most integrated into the core frequent flyer program.
-This will remove program complexity and the overlapping eligibility requirements of these sub-programs.
+Points Club and Green Tier will be removed later this year.
+This change will remove the ability for points club members to earn status credits on Classic Rewards Flights and for their annual rollover of up to 100 status credits.
+Qantas has said that this will remove program complexity and the overlapping eligibility requirements of these sub-programs, but that the benefits most valued will be integrated into the core frequent flyer program.
 With the retirement of Green Tier, the airline will consider new ways to reward members who make sustainable choices when they fly.
 Points Club and Green Tier will be phased out gradually from late 2026.

 Single Status Credit Targets